rullyalves/golang_websocket/README.md

 # golang_websocket
-A small project that use gorilla websockets and gin for create a chanel based websockets
+A small project that use gorilla websockets and gin for create a channel based websockets